 Job Functions and Work Environment of K-9 Officers

 K-9 officers are specialized units within a police force.
-Their primary tasks include drug interdiction and tracking, locating and apprehending fleeing criminals or missing persons.
-Some K-9's may assist in locating bombs or bomb materials or cadavers.
+Their primary tasks include drug interdiction and tracking along with locating and apprehending fleeing criminals or missing persons.
+Some K-9s may assist in locating bombs, bomb materials, or cadavers.

 In the event, a subject flees from a patrol officer, or a person has gone missing, K-9 officers will be called to track them.
 Handlers are trained to read their four-legged friends' body language so they can be more effective on the track.